ePages-de/epages-devportal/_posts/2020/2020-12-22-how-design-thinking-workshops-with-developers-can-boost-your-companys-ux-mindset.md

 ## Let’s get started…

-For one of our latest developed features, I had the idea to not just create a concept within the UX Team but instead conduct a workshop with the developers who would later implement this feature.
+For one of our latest developed features, I had the idea to not just create a concept within the UX team but instead conduct a workshop with the developers who would later implement this feature.
-Even though no coding would be involved in the workshop, we wanted to spread the idea of user-centered design and the awareness for UX inside the company and gather the developers` ideas upfront.
+Even though no coding would be involved in the workshop, we wanted to spread the idea of user-centered design and the awareness for UX inside the company and gather the developers' ideas upfront.
 This should enhance their understanding of the feature itself and of course also ensure technical feasibility from the beginning on as they would know exactly what they would be able to implement in our software.

 ## How to break a week down to a day?